Ready to invest some of your hard earned dollar, but unsure where to start?

 What’s The Best Free Investment App?

-Most of the apps I’ve mentioned, like WealthSimple and SoFi, are totally free to use.
+Most of the apps we’ve mentioned, like WealthSimple and SoFi, are totally free to use.

 However, there is another investment app that we have to mention.
 This one gained international popularity (or notoriety) because of a certain video game retailer.